M.A. in Art History, emphasis in Gender and Women’s Studies, McGill University; B.A. in Art History, English Literature, McGill University

-Jess Dorrance is a writer, curator, and doctoral student.
+Jess is a writer, curator, and Ph.D. student.
 She writes about the intersections between art, performance, and queer, feminist, and anti-racist politics.
 She is the co-editor, with Antke Engel, of Bossing Images: The Power of Images, Queer Art, and Politics (NGBK, 2012), which grew out of an eponymous series of experimental events.
-Jess also curates short film programs and organizes workshops in Berlin, Montreal, and elsewhere, most recently the workshop “Visibility and Violence in Late-Capitalist Digital Democracy” (QPIRG Concordia, 2015).
-She holds an MA in Art History, with an emphasis in Gender and Women’s Studies, from McGill University (2014), as well as a BA in Art History and English Literature from McGill University (2008).
+She is also a long-time team member of the Institute for Queer Theory, Berlin.
+Jess curates short film programs and organizes workshops in Berlin, Montreal, and elsewhere, most recently the workshop “Visibility and Violence in Late-Capitalist Digital Democracy” (QPIRG Concordia, 2015).